What Is A Bounce Rate And Why Is It Important?

 Visitors land on your landing page and leave in a few seconds going back to Google and repeat the search to find a better website than yours.
 This will cause your bounce rate to be high.

-The bounce rate of your site is a good indication of how well your site is set up and optimised and should be check regularly.
+The bounce rate of your site is a good indication of how well your site is set up and optimized and should be check regularly.

 Having a bad bounce rate means you have some work to do.
 Use your analytics to find the weakest landing pages that have the highest bounce rate and see where you are going wrong.